-For 2010, cash incentive awards for Messrs.
-Adams, Cosinuke, Hedges, Park and Robinson were tied to achievement of the Company's goals and objectives as set forth in the corporate scorecard.
-Although Mr. Robinson resigned from his position as Executive Vice President and Chief Operating Officer as of July 1, 2010, he continued to serve as an employee through the end of 2010 and was eligible for a cash incentive award based on the Company's performance against corporate scorecard for the full year.
-The compensation committee set a bonus target amount for each of these executives that was equal to a specified percentage of their base salary, as set forth below.
+For 2011, cash incentive awards for Messrs.
+Adams, Cosinuke, Kahane, and Park were tied to achievement of our goals and objectives as set forth in the corporate scorecard.
+The compensation committee set a bonus target amount for each executive that was equal to a specified percentage of such executive's base salary, as set forth below.
 These percentages were based on such person's qualitative performance appraisal rating as determined by the CEO based on performance during the prior fiscal year.
 The target percentage was adjustable up or down based on our performance as measured against the corporate scorecard.
 The bonus percentage earned was adjusted (upward or downward, as applicable) by 2% for every 1% of variance from the corporate scorecard target.
-The annual performance bonus for the first three quarters was based on a year-to-date corporate scorecard value and the annual performance bonus for the fourth quarter was based on the annual corporate scorecard values, when those values are calculated.
+The annual performance bonus for the first three quarters of 2011 was based on a year-to-date corporate scorecard value and the annual performance bonus for the fourth quarter of 2011 was based on the annual corporate scorecard values, when those values are calculated.

-Our 2010 corporate scorecard was comprised of ten specific stability, client performance, client satisfaction, financial, and growth metrics as set forth below, and each metric was assigned a different percentage value of the overall scorecard value.
-These categories of performance metrics were designed to capture all of the important operational and financial aspects of the organization and can be broken down as follows:
+Our 2011 corporate scorecard was comprised of ten specific stability, performance, satisfaction, financial, and growth metrics as set forth below, and each metric was assigned a different percentage value of the overall scorecard value.
+These categories of performance metrics were designed to capture the most important operational and financial aspects of the organization and can be broken down as follows:

-The stability metrics comprised 10% of the overall scorecard value and consisted of employee voluntary turnover rate and employee engagement, the latter of which is included for informational purposes and not counted toward the stability metrics value.
+The stability metrics comprised 10% of the overall scorecard value and consisted of employee voluntary turnover rate.
+The corporate scorecard also tracked employee engagement for informational purposes, but did not count it toward the stability metrics value.

-The client performance metrics comprised 25% of the overall scorecard value and consisted of client days-in-accounts-receivable, lost patient care revenue, client work rate, and provider time per relative value unit, the latter of which is included for informational purposes and not counted toward the client performance metrics value.
+The performance metrics comprised 30% of the overall scorecard value and consisted of client days-in-accounts-receivable for athenaCollector clients, lost patient care revenue, and client work index.
+The corporate scorecard also tracked provider documentation time per appointment for informational purposes, but did not count it toward the performance metrics value.